 Once the exclusive domain of luxury first class suites, sliding privacy doors are steadily pushing beyond the curtain into the business class cabin.

-The companies which create, design and manufacture seats for airlines – among them Adient, Collins, Jamco, Recaro, Stelia, Thompson – now include at least one business class platform with optional doors in their catalogues: bait for carriers looking to not just catch up to but leap ahead of their competitors.
+Meanwhile, the companies which create, design and manufacture seats for airlines – among them Adient, Collins, Jamco, Recaro, Safran, Stelia and Thompson – now include at least one business class platform with doors in their catalogues: bait for carriers looking to not just catch up to but leap ahead of their competitors.

-But now that many high flyers have sampled those business suites of Qatar and co, is a door really a deal-breaker?
+But now that many high flyers have sampled those doored suites, is a door really a deal-breaker?

 They have obvious benefits when snatching some sleep on long international flights.
 Blocking out the distractions of noise and aisle movement helps transform your seat into a cosy snooze-inducing cocoon.